-9.31 The savings ratio, especially for households, is a key economic variable.
+10.30 The savings ratio, especially for households, is a key economic variable.
 It is usually calculated by dividing saving by disposable income for the sector.
-However, the entry of the change in pension entitlements in both the use of disposable income account and the use of adjusted disposable income account complicates this calculation.
-It is necessary to use not the balancing item from the secondary distribution of income account (disposable income) or from the redistribution of income in kind account (adjusted disposable income) but to add the change in pension entitlements to each of these figures to derive a figure for total disposable income or total adjusted disposable income.
+However, the entry of the change in pension entitlements in both the use of disposable income account and the use of adjusted disposable income adjusted for social transfers in kind account complicates this calculation.
+It is necessary to use not the balancing item from the secondary distribution of income transfers other than social transfers in kind account (disposable income) or from the redistribution of incomesocial transfers in kind account (adjusted disposable income adjusted for social transfers in kind) but to add the adjustment for the change in pension entitlements to each of these figures to derive a figure for total disposable income or total adjusted disposable income adjusted for social transfers in kind.
 It is this total figure that should be the denominator in the savings ratio calculation.